-(Tip: Our Mama’s Choice Stretch Mark cream moisturises your skin AND relieves itching!
+(Tip: Our Mama’s Choice Stretch Mark Cream moisturizes your skin AND relieves itching!
 Find out more below.)

 4. They don’t harm your foetus

 Stretch marks can be really, really annoying to look at.
-Here’s a little bit of good news: They don’t harm your foetus at all!
+Here’s a little bit of good news: They don’t harm your fetus at all!